WWF SmackDown! Just Bring It: Release

-The game ended up selling more than 400,000 units in North America, for which it was added to the Sony Greatest Hits collection for the PlayStation 2 on October 17, 2002, and became THQ's second Greatest Hits game, only bested by Red Faction.
+The game ended up selling more than 400,000 units in North America, for which it was added to the Sony Greatest Hits collection for the PlayStation 2 in October 2002, and became THQ's second Greatest Hits game, only bested by Red Faction.
 However, when the game was re-released, it was renamed to WWE SmackDown!
 Just Bring It because of the World Wrestling Federation's recently lost court battle with the World Wildlife Fund, following which the World Wrestling Federation was renamed to the World Wrestling Entertainment (WWE), although in-game branding was not changed.

 Reception

 The game received "generally favorable reviews" according to video game review aggregator Metacritic.
 However, the game's in-game commentary has been criticized for being disjointed and repetitive, with noticeable pauses when calling wrestler or move names.
-Gary Whitta of Next Generation said, "Marred by some serious flaws and a jarring lack of atmosphere, Just Bring It still delivers a few rasslin' thrills."
+Gary Whitta of Next Generation was positive to the game despite acknowledging its flaws.
 In Japan, Famitsu gave it a score of 29 out of 40.

 It received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.